 Goodwill is not amortized, but is tested at least annually for impairment at the reporting unit level.
+We have determined that the reporting unit is the single operating segment disclosed in our current financial statements.
 Impairment is the condition that exists when the carrying amount of goodwill exceeds its implied fair value.
 The first step in the impairment process is to determine the fair value of the reporting unit and then compare it to the carrying value, including goodwill.
+We determined that the market capitalization approach is the most appropriate method of measuring fair value of the reporting unit.
+Under this approach, fair value is calculated as the average closing price of our common stock for the 30 days preceding the date that the annual impairment test is performed, multiplied by the number of outstanding shares on that date.
+A control premium, which is representative of premiums paid in the marketplace to acquire a controlling interest in a company, is then added to the market capitalization to determine the fair value of the reporting unit.
 If the fair value exceeds the carrying value, no further action is required and no impairment loss is recognized.
 Additional impairment assessments may be performed on an interim basis if we encounter events or changes in circumstances that would indicate that, more likely than not, the carrying value of goodwill has been impaired.
-There was no impairment of goodwill in 2002.
+There was no impairment of goodwill in 2003.